Eyescale/CMake/README.md

       ENABLE_CLANGCHECK_TESTS is set.
 * [PackageConfig](PackageConfig.cmake) generates cmake package information files for the project.
 These files let other CMake-based projects locate it through find_package (in config mode, without the need for a finder script).
+Must be included at the end of the CMakeLists.txt, after all targets have been added.
+* [CommonCPack](CommonCPack.cmake) Configures the CPack package generator to redistribute the project as an installable package.
+Also includes PackageConfig.
 * [DoxygenRule](DoxygenRule.cmake): *doxygen* target to build documentation into PROJECT_BINARY_DIR/doc.
 Optional *doxycopy* target to copy the results to ../GITHUB_ORGANIZATION/Project-M.m/.
 Must be included after all other targets.